 Here's a short section of genomic DNA:

 It comprises two exons and an intron.
-The first exon runs from the start of the sequence to the sixty-third character, and the second exon runs from the ninety-first character to the end of the sequence.
+The first exon runs from the start of the sequence to base number 63 (starting counting from zero), and the second exon runs from base 91 (also counting from zero) to the end of the sequence.
 Write a program that will print just the coding regions of the DNA sequence.

 Splicing out introns, part two

 Using the data from part one, write a program that will calculate what percentage of the DNA sequence is coding.

 Reminder: if you're using Python 2 rather than Python 3, include this line at the top of your program: from future import division

 Using the data from part one, write a program that will print out the original genomic DNA sequence with coding bases in uppercase and non-coding bases in lowercase.